cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/motion-controls.md

 permalink: /motion-controls
 ---

-In this section we'll be configuring controller inputs for Cemu, and setting up motion controls.
+In this section we'll be configuring controller inputs and motion controls for Cemu.

-This can vary between controllers, as some controllers _do_ support motion controls (e.g. Switch and PS4), however some don't (e.g. Xbox controllers).
+Only a select few controllers properly support motion controls.
+We recommend using either official Nintendo Switch controllers or a Dual Shock 4 controller.

-If you have a generic controller, it may possibly simply emulate an Xbox controller.
-Try following the Xbox guide.
-If that doesn't work, try again but with the controller API set to `DirectInput` instead.
+If you have an Xbox controller, this will not work as they don't have the hardware to support motion controls.
+For other controllers, please check the "Others" tab to see compatibility.

 Please select your controller type below: